 The main area of the screen is taken up by an infinite canvas where you can add sticky notes, images, videos, and other files.
 The smart drawing option allows for mind mapping drawing on the canvas with the digital pen tool.
 This feature enables you to quickly create custom tables, wireframes, and full mind maps quickly and easily.

 Miro is a great collaboration tool as it’s entirely web-based and can be used on any device.
 It has a built-in chat function, so you can communicate with your team while working on the same project.

-You can also share your mind map with anyone by sending them a link and continue working together on the same project.
-What’s great is you don’t depend just on chat for communication, as you can also use the built-in call option with screen sharing to connect with everyone participating in the project or schedule meetings.
+You can also share your mind map with anyone by sending them a link, so you can work together on the same project.
+What’s great is that you don’t have to rely solely on chat for communication because you can use the call option with screen sharing to connect with everyone involved in the project or schedule meetings.

 Miro’s smart meetings offer flexible formats, including one-on-one meetings, all-hands meetings, and anything in between.
 You can use the smart drawing feature to wireframe ideas quickly during meetings and add notes, images, and videos.

-If you prefer to use Microsoft Teams or Zoom, that’s not a problem, thanks to Miro’s integration with all the popular apps we know.
+If you prefer to use Microsoft Teams or Zoom, that’s not a problem, thanks to Miro’s integration with these popular apps.

 Miro integrates with all the popular project management, design and research, marketing and sales, and engineering programs.
 It’s one of the best mind mapping tools because of the many apps it integrates with.
-It allows you to bring all your team’s work into one place.
-Some of the programs that Miro integrates with are:
+It allows you to gather all your team’s work in one place.
+Some of the other programs that Miro integrates with are:

 - Google Docs and Drive

 The Miro mind mapping software includes a few price options, beginning with the free tier, which is sufficient for personal or small team usage.
 Of course, it’s limited, and most of its best mind mapping features are locked behind a paywall.